Mar 05, 2024 Arise GTM

 1. Amazon

-Amazon is known for its strong focus on customer feedback, using customer reviews and ratings combined with comments and feedback to improve its products and inform their development.
-They also use customer feedback to inform their pricing and inventory management decisions.
+Amazon is known for its strong focus on customer feedback.
+It uses customer reviews, ratings, comments, and feedback to improve its products and inform its development.
+It also uses customer feedback to inform its pricing and inventory management decisions.

-Amazon's mission statement emphasizes their aim to be Earth's most customer-centric company, providing various options for customers to leave feedback.
+Amazon's mission statement emphasises its aim to be Earth's most customer-centric company, providing various options for customers to leave feedback.

 2. Starbucks

 Starbucks uses customer feedback to inform its menu development and improve its store experience.
-They also use customer feedback to inform their marketing and promotional strategies.
-Starbucks's program, "My Starbucks Idea," collected over 300 ideas from their website implemented in Starbucks stores worldwide.
+It also uses customer feedback to inform its marketing and promotional strategies.
+Starbucks's program, "My Starbucks Idea," collected over 300 ideas from its website and implemented them in Starbucks stores worldwide.

 This initiative resulted from constantly listening to their customers and making necessary changes.